Portslade Aldridge Community Academy: Academic results

 In 2015 they reported their best ever results with 60% of students achieving 5 GCSEs at grade A*-C including English and Maths, 78% achieving A* to C grades in English and 68% achieving A* to C grades in maths.

-In 2013 there were vast improvements in the results compared to previous years, with 60% of students achieving 5 GCSEs at grade A*-C including English and Maths, placing PACA as one of the top ten most improved schools in the country with an increase of +21%.

 Previously, it had been as low as 25% of students achieved Level 2 (5+ A*-C) including English and maths GCSEs, in 2009, compared with 44% across all Brighton and Hove schools.
 In 2010, this had risen to 35%.

 Adult education

 The adult education centre within the school was shortlisted, as one of four institutions, for an "Education Oscars" event organised by the Centre for Excellence in Leadership.

 In 2006, 645 adult students gained a qualification with the school.